 Dental erosion is the loss of enamel caused by acid attack.
 When the enamel is worn away it can lead to pain and sensitivity.
 Foods and drinks that contain acid, such as citrus fruits, fizzy drinks, smoothies, fruit juice and fruit teas, can all cause dental erosion if you have them often.

 Acidic foods and drinks can be harmful if you have them often in large amounts.
-Try to keep acidic food and drinks to meal times and drink acidic drinks through a straw.
+Try to have acidic food and drinks only at meal times and drink acidic drinks through a straw.

 We recommend that you do not brush your teeth for at least one hour after eating or drinking anything.
 Every time you eat or drink, the enamel on your teeth becomes softer for a short while, and loses some of its mineral content.
 Waiting for an hour or so will allow your saliva to slowly restore it to its natural balance.

 Yes.
-Smoking can cause tooth staining, tooth loss, mouth cancer and make gum disease worse.
-If you smoke, you may need to visit the dentist or hygienist more often, but the best advice is to try to give up.
+Smoking can cause tooth staining, tooth loss and mouth cancer, and make gum disease worse.
+If you smoke, you may need to visit the dental team more often, but the best advice is to try to give up.
 Alcoholic drinks can also cause mouth cancer and if you smoke and drink you're more at risk.
 Some alcoholic drinks contain a lot of sugar, and some mixed drinks may contain acids.
 So they can cause decay or erosion if you drink them often and in large amounts.

 It is very important that you keep up a good routine at home to keep your teeth and gums healthy.
 We recommend that you:

-There are now many specialised toothpastes, including total care toothpastes and toothpastes made specially to help with plaque and gum disease, sensitive teeth and whitening.
+There are now many specialised toothpastes, including total care toothpastes and toothpastes made specially to help with plaque and gum disease, and sensitive teeth.
+There are also ‘whitening' toothpastes.

 Adults should use a toothbrush with a small- to medium-sized head and soft to medium filaments (bristles).

-Tests have shown that electric toothbrushes with an oscillating, rotating action are better than manual toothbrushes at removing plaque and can remove up to twice as much plaque as a manual toothbrush.
-If you are unsure, ask your dentist or hygienist for advice on the one that best suits your needs.
+Tests have shown that electric or ‘power' toothbrushes with an oscillating, rotating action are better than manual toothbrushes at removing plaque.
+They can remove up to twice as much plaque as a manual toothbrush.
+If you are unsure, ask your dental team for advice on the one that best suits your needs.